Things you need to know about coffee roasting.

 The first option is the safest and quality guaranteed option.
 It is as simple as enquire online, getting samples, place order and ship them over.

 The second, however, is challenging and adventurous, often dangerous in certain countries.
-It's always enlightening to hear interesting stories of farm trips.
+It's always enlightening to hear interesting stories about farm trips.
 And to many coffee roasters, these trips are an eye-opening experience and exposure to the world of coffee.

 In the end, the decision is down to the 'Price vs Quality' question.
 No absolute answer.
 It is wholly dependent on individual coffee roasters.
 Fortunately, we have many coffee roasters here who are willing to source exceptional coffees, considering some are spending a fortune on green beans (see The World's Best Coffee).